MV Arctic Sea: Boarding incident

-The ship was manned by a Russian crew of 15 and was declared to be carrying more than $1.8 million worth of timber from Jakobstad, Finland, to Béjaïa, Algeria.
+The ship was crewed by complement of 15 Russian sailors and was declared to be carrying more than $1.8 million worth of timber from Jakobstad, Finland, to Béjaïa, Algeria.
 The 6,700 cubic meters of sawn timber was sold by Rets Timber, a joint venture between Stora Enso Oyj and UPM-Kymmene Oyj.
 The ship was between the islands of Öland and Gotland in the territorial waters of Sweden when it was allegedly boarded in the early hours of 24 July 2009 by a group of eight to ten English-speaking men.
 They approached on an inflatable boat bearing the word "polis" (Swedish for "police").
 The ship's owner learned from the captain that the intruders claimed to be police officers, apprehended the crew, searched the ship, and then left, leaving some crew members injured.
 The Swedish government said that its police forces were not involved in boarding the vessel, and they then launched an investigation.

 A spokesman for the European Commission said that the actions had nothing "in common with traditional acts of piracy or armed robbery at sea".